billyyoung/blog/content/posts/tokyo-2019.md

 ## Districts
 Recommendations:

-* **Daikanyama & Nakameguro**: Two districts right next to each other that I'd definitely recommend visiting.  **Daikanyama** is a beautifully hipster area full of cool clothign stores and small winding roads.
-Check out the Tsutuya bookstore and the unique Starbucks located inside.  **Nakameguro** is home to the Meguro River which is [stunning](https://www.instagram.com/p/BSe7IQMhc0H/) during cherry blossom season, and is lined with various cute shops for food/clothing/accessories.
+* **Daikanyama & Nakameguro**: Two districts right next to each other that I'd definitely recommend visiting.  **Daikanyama** is a beautifully hipster area full of cool clothing stores and small winding roads.
+Check out the Tsutaya bookstore and the unique Starbucks located inside.  **Nakameguro** is home to the Meguro River which is [stunning](https://www.instagram.com/p/BSe7IQMhc0H/) during cherry blossom season, and is lined with various cute shops for food/clothing/accessories.
 The Tokyo [Starbucks Reserve Roastery](https://www.starbucksreserve.com/en-us/locations/tokyo) is also here.
 * **Harajuku & Omotesando**: Another two districts that are right next to each other.
 Walk down [Takeshita-dori Street](https://www.tripadvisor.com/Attraction_Review-g14129746-d1373790-Reviews-Takeshita_Street-Jingumae_Shibuya_Tokyo_Tokyo_Prefecture_Kanto.html) (a crazy dense street lined with cool shops) and people-watch.
 There are also a lot of brand name stores in the area, as well as the popular [kaleidoscope escalator](http://www.spoon-tamago.com/2012/04/25/now-open-tokyu-plaza-omotesando-harajuku-by-hiroshi-nakamura/).
 * **Akihabara**: Anime, electronics, and maid cafés.
 Visit Mandarake for secondhand manga and other paraphernalia.
 If you're looking for anime figurines, the prices can actually vary wildly between stores -- I'd recommend looking at shops that are farther away from Akihabara Station (e.g. TRADERS).
 * **Tsukiji Fish Market**: This used to be where they did live tuna auctions every morning around 3 AM.